Early Intervention / Birth To Three

 NEW! tVISIT: Telepractice Virtual Intervention Services

 Telepractice is the application of telecommunications technology to deliver professional services at a distance.
-Clarke’s new tVISIT program provides telepractice early intervention services (tVISITs) to families of infants and toddlers with hearing loss. tVISITs are administered over the Internet using a personal computer and videoconferencing technology (i.e., Skype).
-Available at our Boston and Northampton campuses.
+Clarke’s new tVISIT program provides telepractice early intervention services (tVISITs) to families of infants and toddlers with hearing loss. tVISITs are administered over the Internet using a personal computer and videoconferencing technology (i.e., FaceTime or Skype).
+Available at our Boston, Jacksonville, New York, Northampton and Philadelphia locations.
 Learn more about tViSITs.

 It’s Never Too Early to Start